Exiting the European Union – Brexit

-More than 3.2 million applications have already been made to the EU Settlement Scheme and nearly 2.9 million grants of status under the scheme have already been made.
+More than 3.5 million applications have already been made to the EU Settlement Scheme and over 3.1 million grants of status under the scheme have already been made.
 Each of these is accompanied by a digital proof of that status which cannot be lost, stolen or tampered with.
 People can share their digital status using an online service if they choose.

 Apply to the EU Settlement Scheme today

 The EU Settlement Scheme caseworkers are always looking for reasons to approve applications where possible and so it’s encouraged those eligible to apply to the scheme to do so today.
 If you or anyone you know needs help with an application, please contact the Settlement Resolution Centre on 0300 123 7379.
 Alternatively, you can ask a question in writing by email.